PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-Send-MailMessage.md

 **Note:** Adding an obsolete warning should not break compatibility in any way.

-### Positive confirmation of issue in 6.3

-We will add a switch requiring the user to accept the risk of using older **possibly** less secure implementations.
-This switch would be called `-AllowUnsecureConnection` and would be mandatory

-**Note:** The switch name is based on the [DSC Property](https://docs.microsoft.com/en-us/powershell/dsc/managing-nodes/metaconfig#configuration-server-blocks)

 ### If needed, develop an alternative

 If needed, develop a new cmdlet based on the DotNet recommended solution of [MailKit](https://github.com/jstedfast/MailKit).